rulewis/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 >
 >This feature is currently in beta version and only available to beta customers.
 To join the beta program, contact Adobe Customer Care.

 The Send-Time Optimization model ingests your Adobe Journey Optimizer data and looks at user-level open (for email and push) and click (for email) rates to determine when your customers are most likely to engage with your messaging.
 Send-Time Optimization requires a minimum of one month of message-tracking data to make informed recommendations.
-For each user, the model outputs the following predictive data:
+For each user, the system will automatically pick the best time using the following scores:

 * The best hour of each day of the week to maximize engagement
 * The best day of the week to maximize engagement